laforge49/gemology/gems/facets/ClusterTagsFacet.md

 Present on all Gems, including the Aggregate
-Gem and Cluster Gems, the #facet_names tag holds a list of all the facets held by that
+Gem and Cluster Gems, the #facet_names tag holds a list of all the facets used by that
 Gem.